 Prey Review

 After 2018’s execrable The Predator, not seeing the Yautja onscreen again felt preferable.
-We’ve got Predator (a classic), Predator 2 (decent), Predators (underrated), and the AvPs (hm).
-Perhaps the right thing is to leave it?
+We’ve already got Predator (a classic), Predator 2 (decent), Predators (underrated), and the AvPs (hm), so perhaps it was OK to leave it alone?

-The Predator itself succeeds where previous have failed too.
-It may look different but it doesn’t suffer from the basic misunderstandings in design and production that have afflicted recent antagonists.
+The Yautja itself succeeds where previous have failed too.
+Despite a different look it doesn’t suffer from the basic misunderstandings in design and production that have afflicted recent antagonists.
 It’s a harsh fucker too, sussing out it’s place in the food chain as it takes on everything it sees.

 It’s cool to see that the story didn’t have to make the Predator dumb or hand out major handicaps or plot armour to make it all work.
 Naru uses her skill and her knowledge of her surroundings to her advantage.
 Much like Dutch, though he needed to become the Final Girl before he could triumph.
 From the start Naru goes out to hunt the thing she can’t see but is sure is out there.